-Federal government documents are shelved using the Superintendent of Documents classification system (SuDoc).
+Federal government documents are shelved using the Superintendent of Documents (Sudoc) classification system.
 This is a provenance system, meaning that rather than a topical arrangement, items are shelved by authoring agency or committee.

 State documents are also shelved by a provenance system, although their arrangement is different from the SuDoc system.

 Hours: The print collection is available any time the library is open.
-Service for the Federal and State Documents collection by the Government Documents staff is available Monday through Friday, 8:00 a.m. to 5:00 p.m. by calling (912) 478-5117 or by asking at the Information Desk on the second floor (912) 478-5645.
+Service for the Federal and State Documents collection by the Government Documents staff is available Monday through Friday, 8:30 a.m. to 5:30 p.m. by calling (912) 478-5032, or by asking at the Information Desk (912 478-5645).
 During nights and weekends, requests should be made at the Information Desk or by Instant Messaging.

 Federal Documents Repository

 Zach S. Henderson Library is a congressionally designated depository for U.S. government documents.
-Public access to the government documents collection is guaranteed by public law.
-(Title 44 United States Code) The Federal Depository Library Program (FDLP) helps safeguard one of our nation’s strongest traditions: the public’s right to know.
+Public access to the government documents collection is guaranteed by public law (Title 44 United States Code).
+The Federal Depository Library Program (FDLP) helps safeguard one of our nation’s strongest traditions: the public’s right to know.
 Since its establishment in 1813, the FDLP has collected, organized, and preserved information produced by the government and assisted citizens in finding and using that information.
-Georgia Southern has been a depository library since 1939 and currently receives 76% of federal materials in the FDLP program, and 100% of Georgia documents.
+Georgia Southern has been a selective depository library since 1939 and currently receives 78% of materials available through the FDLP program.

 Helpful Tools for finding Federal government information

-- Catalog of U. S. Government Publications – Online index to publications of Federal agencies, most of which are available through the Federal Depository Library Program; contains records from July, 1976 and is updated daily
+Catalog of U. S. Government Publications (CGP) – Online index to publications of Federal agencies, most of which are available through the Federal Depository Library Program; contains records from July, 1976 and is updated daily.

-- WorldCat (the OCLC Online Union Catalog) (non-Georgia Southern users click here) is the world’s most comprehensive bibliography containing millions of bibliographic records cataloged by OCLC member libraries.
-It includes books, websites and internet resources, manuscripts, maps, computer programs, musical scores, films and slides, newspapers, journals and magazines, sound recordings, articles, chapters, papers, and videotapes, and most importantly for current purposes, government documents.
+WorldCat (the OCLC Online Union Catalog) is the world’s most comprehensive bibliography containing millions of bibliographic records for books, websites and internet resources, manuscripts, maps, computer programs, musical scores, films and slides, newspapers, journals and magazines, sound recordings, articles, chapters, papers, and videotapes, and most importantly for current purposes, government documents.

 Georgia Documents Repository

-The Zach S. Henderson Library at Georgia Southern became an official selective depository of Georgia state publications by invitation of Dr. William G. Potter of the University of Georgia Libraries.
+Zach S. Henderson Library at Georgia Southern University became an official selective depository of Georgia state publications in 2000.
 State agencies are required by legislative act to supply the University of Georgia Libraries with five copies of all their publications (O.C.G.A.
 20-5-2(f)).
-Dr. Potter, as Director of the University of Georgia Libraries, has the authority to “supply documents to any state institution” (O.C.G.A.
-20-5-2(i)).
-On August 28, 2000, Georgia Southern University had the prestigious honor of receiving an invitation of housing and making publicly available one copy of the state documents received under the Georgia law.
+Henderson Library’s responsibility is housing and making publicly available one of these five copies of the state documents received under Georgia law.
 Other libraries that house these materials include the University of Georgia and Valdosta State University.
-A total of 5 copies are available in the state.
+Georgia documents published since 1994 are available in Georgia Government Publications through GALILEO.

-Georgia Government Publications - The GGP provides a comprehensive repository of state publications 1994 to the present, and project participants are actively scanning documents printed before 1994 to provide researchers with a valuable source for online historical research.
+Georgia Government Publications (GGP) provides a comprehensive repository of state publications 1994 to the present, and project participants are actively scanning documents printed before 1994 to provide researchers with a valuable source for online historical research.

-Georgia State Agency Databases annotated list of databases produced by Georgia State Agencies listed by producing agency.
+Georgia State Agency Databases is an annotated list of databases produced by Georgia State Agencies listed by producing agency.